 A factual search reveals a few failed fact checks.

 - President Obama issued an order banning U.S. military personnel from using the word “Christmas.” – FALSE

 - Connecticut gun owners have started receiving “gun confiscation letters.” – FALSE

-Overall, we rate Truth and Action a Questionable source based on extreme right wing bias, promotion of conspiracies and pseudoscience as well poor use of sources, failed fact checks and a lack of transparency.
+Overall, we rate Truth and Action a Questionable source based on extreme right-wing bias, promotion of conspiracies and pseudoscience as well as poor use of sources, failed fact checks, and a lack of transparency.
 (8/10/2016) Updated (D. Van Zandt 8/25/2019)